wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 This adapter required two additional plugins:

-- [cordova-plugin-browsertab](https://github.com/google/cordova-plugin-browsertab): allows the app to open webpages in the systemâ€™s browser
+- [cordova-plugin-browsertab](https://github.com/google/cordova-plugin-browsertab): allows the app to open webpages in the system¡¯s browser
 - [cordova-plugin-deeplinks](https://github.com/e-imaxina/cordova-plugin-deeplinks): allow the browser to redirect back to your app by special URLs

 The technical details for linking to an app differ on each plattform and special setup is needed.
 Please refer to the Android and iOS sections of the [deeplinks plugin documentation](https://github.com/e-imaxina/cordova-plugin-deeplinks/blob/master/README.md) for further instructions.